skip to Main Content

-Aim of arm lift surgery is to reshape the contour of the upper arm, axilla or armpit and the chest wall (where necessary) so that no excess tissue is visible following the procedure.
+Arm Lift surgery aims to reshape the contour of the upper arm, axilla (armpit) and chest wall – where necessary – so that no excess tissue is visible following the procedure and so that you feel able to wear the clothes you want to (especially when it’s hot!).

 Duration